akka/akka/akka-docs/general/event-handler.rst

     event-handler-level = "DEBUG" # Options: ERROR, WARNING, INFO, DEBUG }

 The default one logs to STDOUT and is registered by default.
 It is not intended to be used for production.
-There is also an SLF4J event handler available in the 'akka-slf4j.jar' module.
-Read more about it `here <slf4j>`_.
+There is also an :ref:`slf4j` event handler available in the 'akka-slf4j' module.

 Example of creating a listener from Scala (from Java you just have to create an 'UntypedActor' and create a handler for these messages):